amilajack/project-checklist/README.md

 > ### The best projects sell themselves

-A checklist to make sure your project succeeds!
+A checklist for successful projects

 ## 🎨 Initial Presentation